DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2023-04-03-highlighting-problems-with-records.md

 ![A banner is shown on a trainee record, warning the provider that the trainee is a duplicate.](4.trainee-problem-duplicate.png)

-Rather than adding another banner when a record has problems, we combine messages about problems and incomplete records.
+Rather than adding another banner when an incomplete record also has other problems, we combine the messages into a single banner.

 ![A banner is shown on a trainee record, warning the provider that the record has a problem and is incomplete.](5.trianee-problem-multiple.png)